devvihimavanthsai/classifermodel/Document/readme.md

-the final document as pdf
+this is the  final document and phases of the projects